Request Access from a Source Owner Using Auth Links

 Hub user (you)The person who owns or manages the PMA hub and needs the data source connected for reporting.
 You generate the Auth Link and send it to the source owner.

-Source owner (your client or colleague)The person who has direct login access to the Google account containing the data.
-They receive the Auth Link, sign in to their Google account, and grant Power My Analytics the required permissions.
+Source owner (your client or colleague)The person who has direct login access to the account containing the data.
+They receive the Auth Link, sign in to their account, and grant Power My Analytics the required permissions.

 Info

 The source owner does not need a Power My Analytics account or access to your PMA hub.
-They only need access to the Google account that owns the data you want to connect.
+They only need access to the account that owns the data you want to connect.

 Follow these steps to generate an Auth Link and request access from a source owner: